 That’s why we don’t have any.
 Call us and you’ll talk with someone who’s an expert at building businesses and maximizing business value, not at selling you something you don’t need.

 Call “BigBulgyBankyShop” and you’ll get a new business development manager or junior analyst who knows little about your industry and less about business.
 This may help increase their sales, but what does it do for you?

 At Alden Advisors, we’ll keep it real.
 No used cars.
 No snake oil.
 No miracle cures or fad diets.
 Just an honest take on the value drivers for your business and our thoughts on if we can help.
 Refreshing, isn’t it?

 The money you save by using your cousin’s buddy is nothing compared with the cost in time associated with having a junior analyst run your deal and the money required to undo his mistakes.

 Las Vegas is fun for conferences or that wild weekend getaway, but folks never bet it all…or their most valuable asset (their business).
-That junior analyst is eager to get some experience (deal at the blackjack table) while the MD occasionally strolls past to check-in (refill your drink, comp you a room to boost your spirits).
+That junior analyst is eager to get some experience (deal at the blackjack table) while the MD occasionally strolls past to check-in (refill your drink or comp you a room to boost your spirits).
 Don’t be the owner or board who bets the business because….the evening always ends, the house usually wins, and you’re rarely any closer to that HUGE premium.
 At Alden Advisors we’re your partners and our success is 100% aligned with your’s; the MD will work your deal to keep you focused on your business so that we can both celebrate the HUGE premium.

 Then let them do it.